 - Language and communication barriers – Many offshoring countries use English as an official language in business and government transactions.
 But there are different degrees in the depth and understanding of knowledge of English between the workers of the offshore country and their foreign counterparts.
-The accent can also be a challenge when offshore employees come from a region with a strong local accent and they have to talk to foreigners with distinguished accents.
+The accent can also be a challenge when offshore employees come from a region with a strong local accent, and they have to talk to foreigners with distinguished accents.

 - Cultural and social issues – Offshore countries have cultural and social customs that are very different from the countries of the originating companies.
-For example, an American executive may talk in a candid, outspoken manner while his Filipino employees are more reserved and not used to the frank approach of communicating.
+For example, an American executive may talk in a candid, outspoken manner while his Filipino employees are more reserved and not used to the frank approach to communicating.
 Both parties may miscommunicate what they intend to say to each other and this could lead to misunderstanding.

 - Quality control problems – For manufacturing offshoring, ensuring that a product is strictly built according to the parent company’s standards may be a challenge under the offshore location’s manufacturing set-up.
-Even if the parent company provides quality guidelines, the differences in working culture, language, logistics and supply chains of the country where the factory is located may affect the quality of the finished product.
+Even if the parent company provides quality guidelines, the differences in working culture, language, logistics, and supply chains of the country where the factory is located may affect the quality of the finished product.

-- Effect on jobs in the home country – The parent company may have to terminate the employment of its local workers if it offshores their jobs to overseas subsidiaries or hire the services of offshore services providers.
+- Effect on jobs in the home country – The parent company may terminate the employment of some local workers if it offshores their jobs to overseas subsidiaries or hires the services of offshore services providers.
 This can contribute to a high unemployment rate in the local community where the workers were laid off and affect its economy.
 Another issue is the impact on the remaining jobs in the factories or offices where the company laid off many workers.
 Stagnation of wages, uncertainty about job security, and low morale could affect the output of employees.
 This could eventually lead to low productivity and affect business operations.
 The company’s public image may also be damaged if there is a lot of negative publicity generated in the media about the local economy losing jobs to other countries.